Diana Dors: Dennis Hamilton

 Dors often played characters suffering from unrequited love, and by the mid-1950s, she was known as "the English Marilyn Monroe".
 Hamilton also made sure that she had the lifestyle attachments of a sex symbol, agreeing to a lease-deal with Rolls-Royce such that a headline could be created in the tabloids that, at the age of 20, she was the youngest registered keeper of a Rolls-Royce in the UK.

 Hamilton went to great lengths to advance Dors' career and his income or influence from it.
 After her death, friends and biographers said that Hamilton would lend Dors as a sexual favour to hiring producers and leading actors, much as in the "casting couch" practices of Hollywood.

 Dors worked with Terry-Thomas on the TV series How Do You View? for £250.
 The Sunday Times called her a "charming addition to his crazy household."

-In December 1951 a newspaper reported that " likeliest British names for glamour in 1952 are probably Britain's Glynis Johns and plumpish Diana Dors.
+In December 1951, a newspaper reported that the "likeliest British names for glamour in 1952 are probably Britain's Glynis Johns and plumpish Diana Dors.
 Both are going to Hollywood."
 She gained a second offer from Burt Lancaster for a lead role in his His Majesty O'Keefe (1954), but this time Hamilton turned down the part on her behalf before she even knew of the offer.
 The result was that her early career was restricted to mainly British films.